grannycart/grannycart.github.io/_posts/2024-09-11-Dopecentury-XXXI.md

 goat_counter: "dopecentury"
 ---

-***This short fiction is part of [Dopecentury](https://grannycart.net/dopecentury), an experimental project where I try to channel the aural aesthetics of [Dopesmoker](https://en.wikipedia.org/wiki/Jerusalem_and_Dopesmoker) --- the legendary stone-doom metal master piece where the  "monotony rarely becomes tedious" --- into a written aesthetic.
-The experiment parameters are to simply listen to the hour-long single track of Dopesmoker while writing each of these "Dopecentury" entries.***
+***This short fiction is part of [Dopecentury](https://grannycart.net/dopecentury), an experimental project where I try to channel the aural aesthetics of [Dopesmoker](https://en.wikipedia.org/wiki/Jerusalem_and_Dopesmoker) --- the legendary stoner-doom metal masterpiece where the  "monotony rarely becomes tedious" --- into a written aesthetic.
+The experimental parameters are simply to listen to the hour-long single track of Dopesmoker while writing each of these "Dopecentury" entries.***

 --------------------------------------------------------------------------------